ryancoffee/computing_notes/development-build.md

 ## Used for Bazel
+# maybe going to stick with make until absolutely necessary
 sudo apt-get install pkg-config zip g++ zlib1g-dev unzip python
 Installing using binary installer
 The binary installers are on Bazel's GitHub releases page.